-ASC is short for ASCII, the American Standard Code for the Interchange of Information, although when used on the Commodore 64 it would probably be more correct to call it ComSCII, as Commodore seem to enter a world of their own when designing character sets.
+ASC is short for ASCII, the American Standard Code for the Interchange of Information, although when used on most home computers it is usually anything but!
+Still, Acorn have stuck fairly rigidly to the standard, with just one or two little delights of their own.

-Still, to generate them on the screen the following syntax is used:
+To generate them on the screen the following syntax is used:

-PRINT ASC ("A")
+PRINT ASC("A")